Summary of water recovery

 - GMW has accurately calculated water recovery in line with the Water Savings Protocol Technical Manual (PDF, 2.1 MB)

-- GMW data collection processes continue to be sufficiently robust and inputs are as accurate as could reasonably be expected for the purpose of calculating water recoveries.
+- GMW data collection processes continue to be sufficiently robust and inputs are as accurate as could reasonably be expected for the purpose of calculating water recovery.

-- The audit of water entitlement purchases identified an improvement in GMW's record keeping associated with water entitlement purchases.
+- The audit of water entitlement purchases identified an improvement in GMW's internal assurance practices.
+There were no recommendations proposed in the audit of water entitlement purchases.

-- There are no grounds for making recommendations regarding updating the Technical Manual beyond suggested updates currently progressing.
+- The audits did not identify any need to change the Technical Manual beyond suggested updates currently progressing.